QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 	* The parameter **pos** sets the normalized position [0-1] at which the mass, force or torque is applied.
 Only has an effect on elements, not on nodes.
 	* The parameter **dir** specifies the direction along which the force or torque is applied, options are "X", "Y", "Z".
 	* The parameter **isLocal** specifies sets whether the direction is defined in global or local (element or node) coordinates.
-	* The parameter **num** specifies the turbine instance to which the action is applied.
+	* The parameter **num** specifies the turbine instance to which the action is applied, if num is set to -1, the action is performed on the global mooring system.

+:code:`void setMooringStiffness(double EA, double neutralStrain, int cabID, int num)`
+	This function can be used to dynamically adjust the stiffness (EA value) and neutral strain of a mooring line.
+In this way a nonlinear stiffness-strain relationship can be implemented.

+	* The parameter **EA**: the longitudinal stiffness value [N/m]
+	* The parameter **neutralStrain**: adjusts the cable's rest length to be force-free at this strain, based on the initial length in the MOORMEMBERS table.
+	* The parameter **cabID**: the cable id
+	* The parameter **num**: the turbine instance for which the mooring line properties are changed, use -1 to apply this to a cable from the global mooringSystem

 :code:`void getWindspeed(double x, double y, double z, double *velocity)`
 	This function can be called to get the current windspeed at the chosen position (x,y,z), returns the windspeed vector in the *double pointer* velocity.